 A personal and ideological investment in the creative potential of unstable identities lies at the heart of Bowie’s artistry.
 He was fully capable of “play[ing] the wild mutation as a rock & roll star” (“Star” (1972)), but in showing this to be play, albeit of a serious kind, he argued implicitly for a more fluid notion of genius that recognized the roles played by change, chance, and auditors.
 The characters who he both played and observed are commonly flawed, fragmented, doubting, or blinkered.
 Over the course of The Rise and Fall of Ziggy Stardust, it becomes clear that the title character is at least in part an awful person, self-absorbed and self-regarding.
-When asked by Alan Yentob whether “Ziggy was a monster,” Bowie replied “Oh he certainly was” (Cracked Actor).
+When asked by Alan Yentob whether “Ziggy was a monster,” Bowie replied, “Oh he certainly was” (Cracked Actor).
 The nature of Ziggy’s monstrosity is often coded Romantically.
-“Making love with [one’s] ego,” the flaw that Jeffrey detects in the Lakers, is Ziggy’s flaw also, and “leper messiah” (“Ziggy Stardust” (1972)) sounds like a status that Shelley would have been glad to claim in his more self-abasing moments.
+The flaw that Jeffrey detects in the Lakers, “Making love with [one’s] ego,” is also Ziggy’s flaw, and “leper messiah” (“Ziggy Stardust” (1972)) sounds like a status that Shelley would have been glad to claim in his more self-abasing moments.
 However, for Bowie, Ziggy is far from being an all-consuming role.
 His rise and fall is a story told around its central character.
 Even the song that bears his name is narrated by his bandmates, frustrated by the alienating effects of their lead singer’s megalomania.
 Crucially, though, this does not mean that Ziggy’s project is necessarily a failure.
 What matters is not so much the artist himself, but the inspiration that other people draw from him and build upon.
-What’s reported of the Starman’s “hazy cosmic jive” (1972) is vague and garbled; what’s important is how his transmission makes his listeners feel, creating a community united for a moment in the ecstasy of shared excitement.
+What’s reported of the starman’s “hazy cosmic jive” (1972) is vague and garbled; what’s important is how his transmission makes his listeners feel, creating a community united for a moment in the ecstasy of shared excitement.
 The unity at the heart of the song is not so much in the lyrics, but rather in the many-voiced “na na” chant that follows the later choruses and runs into the closing fade.
 While Ziggy Stardust ironizes artistic egocentricity, it is also a record that advocates repeatedly for art’s power to create and evoke powerful connections.
 In both his lyrics and his practice, Bowie shows that art and its insights do not have to be perfect or essentially true to communicate powerfully.
 Discussing Bowie’s voice, Waldrep writes that he employs “a distinctive type of singing that almost oversignifies to remind listeners repeatedly that what they are hearing is a self-conscious performance of character and emotion (singing to make you think about singing) that yet connects to so many people because it is closer to how they experience emotion than music that attempts to be ‘naturalistic’” (Aesthetics 116).
 In Bowie’s work the medium and the message are both shown to be fallible, but their human fallibility is intrinsic to their effectiveness as meaningful and appropriable art.

-An investment in exploring the interlinked power and fragility of selves and communications is remarkably consistent across Bowie’s many reinventions, from the overdetermined dead circuit in “Space Oddity” (1969) to the insistence on glorious potential existing “just for one day” in “‘Heroes’” (1977) to the final song on his final record, “I Can’t Give Everything Away” (2016):
+An investment in exploring the interlinked power and fragility of selves and communications is remarkably consistent across Bowie’s many reinventions, from the overdetermined dead circuit in “Space Oddity” (1969), to the insistence on glorious potential existing “just for one day” in “‘Heroes’” (1977), to the final song on his final record, “I Can’t Give Everything Away” (2016):

 Seeing more and feeling less Saying no but meaning yes This is all I ever meant That’s the message that I sent